IBM/lmctl/docs/configure.md

       ## The port of the LM API.
 Leave empty if LM is accessible through host only
       ## - Optional
       port: 32443

+      ## The path of the LM API.
+Leave empty if LM is accessible on the root path of the host and port given
+      ## - Optional
+      #path: /my-lm

       ## Set if the environment is accessed through HTTPs or HTTP
       ## - Optional